DrexHD/AntiXray/README.md

 **EngineMode 2 (recommended):** This mode will replace all blocks from `hiddenBlocks` and `replacementBlocks` with random blocks from `hiddenBlocks` |  ![](https://i.imgur.com/Sx49SFD.png)
 **Legit player view:** Legit players wont notice any changes when this mod is installed (unless they have high ping or modify a lot of blocks at once, eg: explosions) |  ![](https://i.imgur.com/HRC0heX.png)

+## Other
+Players with `antixray.bypass` permission will be excluded

 ## About

 This mod is a port of